NinoMdev/Plantnet2Anki/README.md

 ### A note on automatic enrichment

 Common names and photos are retrieved automatically.
 Results may occasionally be imperfect:
-- Photos can sometimes be of poor quality or hard to identify
+- Photos can sometimes be of poor quality or hard to identify.
+A curation step has been add to select only good pictures.
 - Common names may differ from what you expect — for instance, *Crataegus azarolus* was assigned the name *Azérolier* (French) rather than the more generic *Aubépine*, even though the whole genus *Crataegus* is commonly called *Aubépine* in French

-You should review your deck after generation and adjust names or remove unsatisfactory photos if needed.
+You should review your deck after generation and adjust names if they are not correct.

 ## Installation